alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 This FNAF fan game was conceived quite a few years ago, with the primary coding completed between 2021 and 2022.
 The code, more than 1,000 lines long, is built around a complex synchronous process runtime in which I can add behaviors as callback functions and control them in the ways and intervals I want.

-Of course, I had to re-invent the gameplay and rules since it's not possible to recreate and include all in-game mechanics of any of the first four FNAF games; but the inspirons are evidant.
+Of course, I had to re-invent the gameplay and rules since it's not possible to recreate all in-game mechanics of any of the first four FNAF games; but the inspirons are evidant.
 I also can't help to "borrow" many of the FNAF sound effects (I did considered to use _Half Life_ sound effects instead.
-And judging from the file names of FNAF sound effects, they are probably not original too).
+And judging from the file names of FNAF sound effects, they are probably not original too.
+This project is not intended to be commercialized anyway).
 This game utilizes CircuitPython's `audiomixer` module to play multiple audio files asynchronously over the same audio output (including the looping background ambience sound), which works surprising well.

 This project uses 4 CircuitPython display-related drivers, 2 sizes of Terminus font files (converted to PCF) and 21 .wav audio files (16-bit mono, 22.5 KHz, trimmed shorter from original files).